 You should, however, budget for online marketing on a long-term basis.
 A lot of small businesses throw a few hundred dollars at a website and then forget about it.
 Three years later, they remember they have a website and they pay a few hundred more dollars to update it.
 This is not a healthy cycle.
 It could be costing the business customers, who are apt to think that if the website is half-baked, the company probably is too.
 Make sure you have a regular, ongoing budget for online marketing and website maintenance.

 A contingency is something that might happen, but there’s no guarantee.
 It’s a what-if.
-As a writer, I’m thrilled by what-ifs.
-Questioning possibility is what drives fiction.
+As someone who’s curious by nature, I’m thrilled by what-ifs.
 It’s also what keeps me up at night.
 What if the video really does go viral?
 What if nobody responds to my Facebook page?
 What if the site becomes an overnight sensation; do I have the resources to handle the new business that the site could attract?

 When you’re writing a plan, you should include contingencies.
 You probably don’t need a lot of them, but contingencies work alongside flexibility.
 In your plan, you believe that if you build a site and launch a proper marketing campaign, you should be able to increase your current sales by 20%.
 So you build the site, but it’s drawing more customers than you anticipated.
 Will you be ready to handle the new business that’s coming in?